nullpointer/fund-crawler/README.md

 ## Setup Token

-As github private will be dismissed when you commit it to the repository, we store the token reversely.
+As github private token will be dismissed when you commit it to the repository, we store the token reversely.

 ```sh
 $ export TOKEN='reverse string of your github private token'